ianhajra/ianhajra/README.md

 Hi there! 👋

-My name is Ian Hajra and I am a 20-year-old sophomore at Brown University.
+My name is Ian Hajra and I am a 20-year-old junior at Brown University.
 My academic and professional interests lie in the intersections of applied math and computer science and in the construction of computer systems.
 I have a profound interest in cryptography and cybersecurity, and am excited to further explore these dynamic fields.

 <!--
 **ianhajra/ianhajra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.